Renaissance Art in Rome

 At this point (1417), the pope was not only the spiritual but also the temporal ruler of millions, and this dual authority was to result in many conflicts as the fifteenth century wore on.
 The pope was not only the steward of the Roman Church, but the ruler of numerous territories as well.
 Bologna, Perugia, Urbino, Ferrara, and Siena are but a few of the Italian cities that fell under papal jurisdiction.
 Some were governed in the pope's name by archbishops, some by the local nobility, and not a few by the current pope's relatives.

 The flowering of Renaissance art in Florence during the 15th century (quattrocento) was a matter of concern and envy to many other Italian cities, especially Rome.
 The Florentine leadership of the early Renaissance lent the city an indisputable aura of authority.
-As the century wore on, it became clear to Martin and his successors that one way to re-establish the prestige of the papacy, was to make Rome the new centre of the Renaissance by beautifying it with great architecture, sculpture and painting.
+(See Florentine Renaissance, for more detail.)
+As the century wore on, it became clear to Martin and his successors that one way to re-establish the prestige of the papacy, was to make Rome the new centre of the Italian Renaissance by beautifying it with great architecture, sculpture and painting.
 This is exactly what they did.

 Pope Julius II